 Where Is the Quartzsite RV Show Located?

 The address of the RV show itself is 700 S. Central Blvd in Quartzsite, AZ, 85346, covering about 20 acres.
-This particular show includes a very large tent area as well as a huge outdoor display area, surrounded by desert landscapes.
-There’s plenty of parking for both visitors and exhibitors.
+This particular show features a large tent area and a vast outdoor display area, set against a backdrop of desert landscapes.
+There is plenty of parking available for both visitors and exhibitors.

 When Is the Quartzsite RV Show?

-Also, the Xscapers Annual Bash is always scheduled the week immediately prior to the Quartzsite show.
-The Bash’s timing and location, in Lake Havasu City, AZ, about 75 miles north of Quartzsite), make for a perfect pair of RVing weeks.
+There are several other events that take place in Quartzsite, including the Tyson Wells Rock & Gem Show, flea markets, and swap meets.
+Additionally, the Xscapers Annual Bash is typically scheduled for the week immediately preceding the Quartzsite show.
+The Bash’s timing and location (in Lake Havasu City, AZ, about 75 miles north of Quartzsite) make for a perfect pair of RVing weeks.
 When we attend one, we usually do both.

-Travelers are attracted to Quartzsite for various reasons, including the opportunity for some boondocking (dry camping) on BLM land in the area’s mild winter temperatures.
-Thousands of RVers even spend most or all of the winter rv camping in the BLM’s nearby LTVAs (Long-Term Visitor Areas).
+Travelers are drawn to Quartzsite for various reasons, including the opportunity for some boondocking (dry camping) on BLM land in the area’s mild winter temperatures.
+Thousands of RVers even spend most or all of the winter RV camping in the BLM’s nearby LTVAs (Long-Term Visitor Areas).
 It’s no surprise that Quartzsite is known as “RV Country.”

 What Kinds of Things Can You Do At the Quartzsite RV Show?